Motorway Services Online

 Service areas still wanted to be built at junctions, but the majority were now going to great lengths to impress tired drivers.
 Gardens were planted inside and out, service areas had long driveways and water features, and their names became more picturesque as well.
 Everything wanted to be called Park, Green, Water or Valley.

-Individual restaurants were dispensed with and instead food courts began to take shape, focusing on well-known fast food brands.
-Buildings now had significant extensions and some were gaining large shopping centres too with a whole host of new items now for sale.
+Individual restaurants were dispensed with and instead food courts began to take shape, focusing on well-known fast food brands and High Street Brands.
+Buildings now had significant extensions and some were gaining large shopping centres with a whole host of new items now for sale.
 These shops were all held in small units, which could easily have their name changed when a new franchise came along - a big change from when every facility had its own purpose-built corner.

 "Naff has replaced grot."